adsnjhfyeqw231eas/SLlab-proj2/README.md

 # SLlab-proj2
-Build a Docker Jenkins Pipeline to Implement CI/CD Workflow
+Build a Docker Jenkins Pipeline to Implement CI/CD Workflow<BR>
+Note: application code is in Dockerfile, with change in Dockerfile contents app code is tracked with it.